-David Nalbandian was born in 1982 and was one of the most gifted players of his generation, displaying a very smooth technique and a wonderful two-handed backhand.
-Very successful as a junior, he made himself famous in 2002, when he reached the Wimbledon final at the age of 20, defeated by Lleyton Hewitt (6-1, 6-3, 6-2).
-The following year, he lost to Andy Roddick in the US Open semi-final (6-7, 3-6, 7-6, 6-1, 6-3), and in 2004, the Argentinian made his way to the final four at Roland-Garros (lost to Gaston Gaudio, 6-3, 7-6, 6-0).
-He won the most important tournament of his career at the Masters Cup in 2005, defeating Roger Federer in the final (6-7, 6-7, 6-2, 6-1, 7-6).
-In 2006, Nalbandian became one of the few players to have at least reached the semi-final in every Grand Slam, when he reached the semi-final at the Australian Open (defeated by Marcos Badghdatis, 3-6, 5-7, 6-3, 6-4, 6-4).
+David Nalbandian was born in 1982 and was one of the most gifted players of his generation, displaying a smooth technique and a wonderful two-handed backhand.
+Very successful as a junior, he made himself famous in 2002, when he reached the Wimbledon final at the age of 20 (defeated by Lleyton Hewitt 6-1, 6-3, 6-2).
+The following year, he lost to Andy Roddick in the US Open semi-finals (6-7, 3-6, 7-6, 6-1, 6-3), and in 2004, the Argentine made his way to the final four at Roland-Garros (lost to Gaston Gaudio 6-3, 7-6, 6-0).
+He won the most important tournament of his career at the ATP Masters Cup in 2005, defeating Federer in the final (6-7, 6-7, 6-2, 6-1, 7-6).
+In 2006, Nalbandian became one of the few players to have reached at least the semi-finals in every Grand Slam when he advanced to the last four at the Australian Open (defeated by Marcos Badghdatis 3-6, 5-7, 6-3, 6-4, 6-4).

-After he had played far from his best level in the past fifteen months, no one expected David Nalbandian to reach the final at the Madrid Masters 1000.
-After that rankings slump, in order to make his way to the final, he had to beat both Rafael Nadal and Novak Djokovic.
+After playing well below his best level over the past 15 months, no one expected David Nalbandian to reach the final at the Madrid Masters 1000.
+After that rankings slump, in order to make his way to the final, he had to beat both Nadal and Djokovic.

-However, the Argentinian had always been one of the best players in the world when he was motivated and fit.
-In the quarter-finals, he dismissed the Spaniard in straight sets, 6-1, 6-2.
-In the next round, he confirmed his great shape, outplaying Djokovic, 6-4, 7-6, to set up a final clash against Federer.
+However, the Argentine had always been one of the best players in the world when he was motivated and fit.
+In the quarter-final, he dismissed the Spaniard in straight sets, 6-1, 6-2.
+In the next round he confirmed his great form, outplaying Djokovic 6-4, 7-6 to set up a final clash against Federer.

 “This is a very important win for me as I haven’t had a good year,” Nalbandian said, according to atptour.com.
 “I had some physical problems this year but I’ve been working hard, regained confidence, and today I got the reward on the court.”

 The Swiss knew how dangerous Nalbandian could be.
-He had lost his first five encounters with the Argentinian, in 2002 and 2003, and although he was now up 8-6 in their rivalry, his loss in the final of the 2005 Masters Cup was there to remind not to take victory for granted.
+He had lost his first five encounters with the Argentine in 2002 and 2003, and although he was now leading their rivalry 8-6, his loss in the final of the 2005 Masters Cup was there to remind not to take victory for granted.

 The world No 1 made a strong start, taking the first set, 6-1, but then, pressured by Nalbandian’s pace and precision, he started missing more.
-After an hour and forty-nine minutes of play, the Argentinian triumphed, 1-6, 6-3, 6-3.
-No one had ever beaten Federer, Nadal and Djokovic in the same tournament, and the Nalbandian was the second player in tennis history to defeat the three top-ranked players in the world consecutively, after Boris Becker at the Stockholm Open in 1994.
+After an hour and 49 minutes of play, the Argentine triumphed 1-6, 6-3, 6-3.
+No one had ever beaten Federer, Nadal and Djokovic in the same tournament, and the Nalbandian was only the second player in tennis history to defeat the three top-ranked players in the world consecutively, after Boris Becker had done so at the Stockholm Open in 1994.

 “I was very focused, knowing I’d have to play incredibly to win and everything went right for me,” Nalbandian said.
 “It was a big boost for me to beat so many good players here this week.”

-Two weeks later, Nalbandian would achieve another extraordinary feat, beating both Federer and Nadal a second time to triumph at the Paris Masters 1000, finishing the year as world No 9.
+Two weeks later, Nalbandian would achieve another extraordinary feat, beating both Federer and Nadal a second time to triumph at the Paris Masters 1000 and finishing the year as world No 9.

 It would be his last season finishing in the top 10.
-Struggling with motivation, not as fit as in his prime, Nalbandian would never beat a top 3 player again, nor would he reach the quarter-finals of a Grand Slam tournament.
-In 2012, he would be defaulted in the final of the Queen’s Club Championships after unfortunately kicking a linesman in a burst of anger.
-Nalbandian would retire in October 2013.
+Struggling with motivation and not as fit as in his prime, Nalbandian would never beat a top 3 player again nor would he reach the quarter-finals at another Grand Slam tournament.
+In 2012, he hit the headline after he was defaulted in the final of the Queen’s Club Championships after unfortunately kicking a linesman in a burst of anger and would eventually retire in October of 2013.